Federal CARES Relief Act

-In alignment with the federal CARES Act, Oakton Community College is launching the Oakton CARES program to provide emergency assistance for students who were educationally disrupted and financially impacted by the COVID-19 pandemic.
+In alignment with the federal CARES Act, Oakton Community College is launching the Oakton CARES program to provide emergency assistance for students who were educationally disrupted and financially impacted by the COVID-19 pandemic in spring, summer, and/or fall 2020.
 For students who do not meet the guidelines outlined for the CARES Act, additional College resources are available through the generosity of the Oakton Educational Foundation's Student Success Fund, along with institutional resources set aside for this purpose.
 A single application allows students to be considered for funding from federal, foundation and institutional resources.
 Students may apply for funding at academicworks.com.

 The Federal CARES Act

-The Coronavirus Aid, Relief, and Economic Security (CARES) Act provides economic relief to students who incurred expenses related to the disruption of campus operations due to coronavirus.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act provides economic relief to students who incurred expenses related to the disruption of campus operations in spring, summer, and/or fall 2020 due to coronavirus.
 Please note: eligible expenses include food, housing, utilities, course materials, technology, internet service, health care, and/or child care.
 In the federal guidelines provided to Oakton, tuition is not considered an eligible expense.

 Why is this money available to students?

 The Department of Education has made federal CARES Act funds available to students who incurred expenses as a result of COVID-19-related disruptions to Oakton’s campus operations.

 In support of our values associated with equity, Oakton is also making some institutional funds available to help support students who do not meet the federal guidelines to receive funds.

 What are the eligibility criteria to qualify for federal CARES Act funding?